Mordenkainen: Publishing history

 Mordenkainen also figured prominently in the parody adventure Castle Greyhawk (1988), in which he runs a film studio, possibly a reference to Gary Gygax's work at the time as TSR's liaison to Hollywood while he was developing the Dungeons & Dragons cartoon and other projects.

-Mordenkainen appears in material for the fifth edition of D&D, including Curse of Strahd (2016), and Baldur's Gate: Descent Into Avernus (2019).
+Mordenkainen appears in material for the fifth edition of D&D, including Curse of Strahd (2016), and Baldur's Gate: Descent into Avernus (2019).

-Mordenkainen's name appeared in certain spells core rulebooks of the game's 3rd edition's as one of the few elements from Greyhawk, even though that was designated as the core setting.
+Mordenkainen's name appeared in certain spells within the core rulebooks of the game's 3rd edition's as one of the few elements from Greyhawk, even though that was designated as the core setting.
 Spells named after Mordenkainen also appear in D&D-based computer games like Neverwinter Nights.

 Description

 Mordenkainen is described as tall, with a greyly streaked Van Dyke beard, wearing long boots and carrying a staff.

-He keeps his own council and does not tolerate fools.
+Mordenkainen keeps his own counsel and does not tolerate fools.
 He operates according to a theory based on power balance and Neutrality, trying to keep neither Good nor Evil from getting the upper hand; he operates very much from the shadows.